CryptidDragon/CryptidDragon/README.md

 Though I'm an adult, I typically play on the Safe server on Pony.town since 18+ generally allows ""adult"" topics/NSFW, and I personally don't like that.

-I am socially awkward and not great at carrying conversations; bear with me, lol!
+I am fairly quiet, socially awkward, and very introverted.
+I'm also not that great at carrying conversations.
+Bear with me, lol! :J

+If I randomly disconnect, it is most likely my connection being flaky.

 I have no interest in romance/shipping, so PLEASE do NOT interact with my Pony.town characters/cosplays with any romantic/shippy intention (ESPECIALLY if you're a minor!!
 I'm an adult!
 It's very uncomfy!!); thank you for understanding!! :)